renerator/proyecto_hoteleria_sabtech/Front_Hoteleria/Front_Hoteleria/Scripts/vendors/Flot/API.md

     ```function (plot, canvascontext)```

     The drawOverlay hook is used for interactive things that need a
     canvas to draw on.
-The model currently used by Flot works the way
+The Dto currently used by Flot works the way
     that an extra overlay canvas is positioned on top of the static
     canvas.
 This overlay is cleared and then completely redrawn
     whenever something interesting happens.
 This hook is called when